ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Acute Viral Hepatitis.md

 		* Anti-hbe but no HbeAg
 		* Cannot encode HbeAg
 		* Single base substitute from G to A at site 1896
+		* Tryptophan to stop codon
+		* Lower levels of HBV DNA usually
+	* Core-promoter mutant
+		* No transcription of HbeAg region
+		* Severe liver disease
+		* Rapid progress to cirrhosis
+	* Escape mutants
+		* Glycine to arginine at 145 of alpha determinants in HBsAg
+		* Loss of neutralising activity by anti-hbsag
+		* In immunisation, favours evolutionary change to this type
+* Extrahepatic sites
+	* Lymph nodes
+	* Bone marrow
+	* Lymphos
+	* Spleen
+	* Pancreas
+	* May recur after liver transplantation due to these sites
+* Pathogenesis
+	* Inactive carriers with normal liver exists, suggesting **no direct cytopathic activity**
+	*